tkdeshan/Self_Assistant_AI_Web_App/README.md

 # Self_Assistant_AI_Web_App

-Ai-based self-assistant web application for testing knowledge and providing guidance.
+AI-based web application for testing knowledge and providing career guidance.
+It consists of a chat interface and a dashboard.